-3.2 Spatial connectivity structure
+Note: The unit of GDP is in billions Rupiah.

 To carry out a spatial analysis, we first define a spatial connectivity structure across the provinces of Indonesia.
 In the literature, there are multiple criteria to define that structure.
 The most popular are spatial contiguity, spatial distance, and k-nearest neighbors.
-In this paper, we implement a generalized version of spatial contiguity based on the estimation of Thiessen polygons.
+In this paper, we implement a generalized version of spatial contiguity based on the estimation of Thiessen polygons (Anselin and Rey, 2014).
+We use GIS data to define the centroid of each province and construct the Thiessen polygons accordingly as shown in Figure A1 of Appendix.
+From the estimated polygons, we estimate spatial connectivity based on the contiguity in the polygon of provinces (see Figure A2 of Appendix).
+Specifically, two polygons (or provinces) are neighbors when they share a common border or an edge.
 The estimation of Thiessen polygons allows us to define a spatial connectivity structure based on individual areas of influence around geographical locations.